Daniel-Brestoiu/Youtube-Video-Downloader/README.md

 ### Deployment:
+This app was developed on and for MacOS.
+Other operating systems may encounter errors.
+When run on the WindowsOS the app must be run as administrator, due to the use to temp files.
-This app was developed on and for MacOS and has not been tested on other OS.
+This app has not been tested on Linux OS.
-While there theoretically should be no issues, this is not a guarentee, and some features may be missing or non-functional.
 Please note that the usage of relative pathing means that moving files outside of the given folder will cause errors.
 For usage instructions, please consult the in-app HELP button.